-SCHOOLWIDE POSITIVE BEHAVIORAL INTERVENTIONS & SUPPORT (PBIS)
+SCHOOLWIDE POSITIVE BEHAVIORAL INTERVENTIONS & SUPPORT (PBIS)- Link to PBIS Handbook

 Schoolwide Positive Behavioral Interventions and Support, (PBIS), is a school's process for teaching social and behavioral skills so the focus can be on teaching and learning.
 The Elementary school has developed a behavior matrix to state expectations.
 (See matrix copy included at the end of handbook).